Free Consultation

 • Viral infections

-These types of injuries could potentially fall under the category of medical malpractice.
+These types of injuries could fall under the category of medical malpractice.
+You will want to talk to a head injury lawyer to learn about your options.

 Many traumatic brain injuries happen in car crashes, bicycle or motorcycle accidents, falling incidents, contact sports, and as a result of violent crimes such as gunshots.
-Some cases may be the result of a defective product like a faulty seat belt and could lead to a product liability claim against a manufacturer.
+Some cases may result from a defective product, like a faulty seatbelt, and could lead to a product liability claim against a manufacturer.

 Demand Letters